mhowlett/ngx_stub_status_prometheus/README.md

 # ngx_stub_status_prometheus

-This is an nginx module that provides the same information as the standard stub_status module but in a format recognized by the <a href="http://prometheus.io">prometheus</a> time-series database.
+This is an nginx module that provides the same information as the standard <a href="http://nginx.org/en/docs/http/ngx_http_stub_status_module.html">stub_status module</a> but in a format recognized by the <a href="http://prometheus.io">prometheus</a> time-series database.

 Information is currently only produced in the plain text exposition format.
 I will likely add the protobuf format in the future, though as noted in the Prometheus Client Library Guidelines document, any benefit would probably not be significant in most scenarios.